heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 You must configure exactly one authentication mechanism.
 Token relay is useful when each request to the PDP should carry the caller's identity, so the PDP can apply its own user-aware policies.
 The RSocket transport authenticates once at connection setup, so a single connection is bound to a single identity for its lifetime; use `oauth2.client-registration-id` for managed service-account JWTs over RSocket.

+#### Client Resilience

+The remote PDP client treats every transport problem as an operational condition, never as a policy outcome, and never lets one surface as an exception.
+A connection drop, timeout, or decode error fails closed to `INDETERMINATE`, which the PEP enforces as a denial, so a transient PDP outage can never accidentally grant access.

+One-shot requests (`decideOnce`, `multiDecideAllOnce`) fail closed to `INDETERMINATE` immediately, with no retry, and never throw.
+The returned `Mono` always completes with a decision.
+In steady state the connection is warm, so only a cold or dropped connection fails closed.

+Subscriptions (the streaming `decide`, `multiDecide`, and `decideAll`) never terminate on a transport problem or on a server-side stream completion.
+The returned `Flux` never signals `onError` for a transport condition.
+Either condition emits one `INDETERMINATE` and then reconnects with bounded exponential backoff, indefinitely.
+Consecutive identical decisions are de-duplicated, so an outage yields a single `INDETERMINATE`, not a flood.
+A subscription ends only when the consumer cancels it or the client shuts down.
+This contract holds identically across the HTTP transport (`RemoteHttpPolicyDecisionPoint`) and the RSocket transport, and across every SAPL PEP client.

 ### Method Security Properties

 | Property | Default | Description |